How to Select a WordPress Blog Theme

 • Fluid width

-Also, there are some layouts specifically designed for Photos centered and Videos centered blogs.
-I feel you have to select a theme that you can live with it for the long term as you are the one who visits your blog the most.
-Experiment with some themes with some test posts and pages.
-Comment them, categorize them and see how your selected theme looks.
-This is the best way to ensure you have the right theme.
-Do not see the blog theme from your own point of view but your reader’s point of view.
+Also, some layouts are specifically designed for Photos-centered and Videos-centered blogs.
+I feel you have to select a theme that you can live with for the long term, as you are the one who visits your blog the most.
+Experiment with some pieces with some test posts and pages.
+Comment them, categorize them, and see how your selected work looks.
+This is the best way to ensure you have the right article.
+Do not see the blog theme from your point of view but your reader’s point of view.

-3. The purpose of your blog: This is important as this will help you to select your theme for the long term.
-If you are going to write a blog only to vent out your emotions and thoughts, you do not need to give much importance to many other aspects of your blog like advertisements, widgets, etc. But if you blog to help others like this one you are presently reading or to make money from it, you also need to consider a few other things besides the above ones.
-You need to consider if that theme supports advertisements without much tweaking and tuning the code, does the theme supports the widgets or plugins, like RSS, Protection from Spam comments, Search engine optimization, etc. By default, when you have signed up for a WordPress blog, you will be provided with default themes.
-You can use them or select your own by visiting WordPress’s own free WP themes or other Paid WP theme websites.
-These websites provide professional-looking themes with excellent support.
+3. The purpose of your blog: This is important as it will help you select your theme for the long term.
+If you are going to write a blog only to vent out your emotions and thoughts, you do not need to give much importance to many other aspects of your blog, like advertisements, widgets, etc. But if you blog to help others like the one you are reading or to make money from it, you also need to consider a few other things besides the above.
+You need to consider if that theme supports advertisements without much tweaking and tuning the code and if the theme supports the widgets or plugins, like RSS, Protection from Spam comments, Search engine optimization, etc. By default, when you have signed up for a WordPress blog, you will be provided with default themes.
+You can use them or select your own by visiting WordPress’s free WP themes or other Paid WP theme websites.
+These websites offer professional-looking themes with excellent support.

-4. Support: Ensure you will get the support you needed while using the theme from the theme author or website owner.
-I have seen many times that the site owner from where the theme is downloaded could not help the user who has downloaded and used it for their blog because they are not developed by himself, but somebody else, and he is only promoting them.
-If this is the case when you need the most support, it will lead to frustration and waste of time.
+4. Support: Ensure you get the support you need from the theme author or website owner while using the theme.
+I have seen many times that the site owner from where the music is downloaded could not help the user who downloaded and used it for their blog because it is not developed by himself but by somebody else, and he is only promoting it.
+If this is the case when you need the most support, it will lead to frustration and a waste of time.

 Share